ffaristocrat/mechbay/README.md

 single characters requires non-trivial changes across three files.

-The indexes are spread all over the place but don't seem to be necessarily mean anything to the game.
-In other words, no hard coded magic numbers.
-It's a pain to recalculate these values over multiple files but the game doesn't seem to otherwise care as long as the data is correctly formatted.
+The indexes are spread all over the place but don't seem to be necessarily mean anything to the game itself.
+In other words, very few hard coded magic numbers.
+It's a pain to repopulate changes across multiple files but the game doesn't seem to otherwise care as long as the data is correctly formatted.

 Ideally, a mod manager will handle this behind the scenes so modders only have to